XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/privacy.md

     <li><strong>Security Cookies.</strong> We use Security Cookies for security purposes.</li>
 </ul>
 <h2>Use of Data</h2>
-<p>Xiaomi Firmware Updater uses the collected data for various purposes:</p>
+<p>XM Firmware Updater uses the collected data for various purposes:</p>
 <ul>
     <li>To provide and maintain the Service</li>
     <li>To notify you about changes to our Service</li>